Skip to main content

 Illinois Gaming Board Cease-and-Desist, February 4, 2026

-On February 4, 2026, the Illinois Gaming Board issued a formal cease-and-desist letter to Golden Hearts Games, determining that the operator's activity constitutes illegal play under Illinois law and demanding the operator block Illinois residents.
+On February 4, 2026, the Illinois Gaming Board issued a formal cease-and-desist letter to Golden Hearts Games, determining that the operator's activity constitutes illegal gaming under Illinois law and demanding the operator block Illinois residents.
 The IGB warned that non-compliance may subject the company to civil or criminal penalties.
 If you're in Illinois, your purchases here have no clear path to redemption.

 BBB Complaints, Account Lockouts After Big Wins